 Biology 212 - Animal Diversity and Ecology - A study of ecological principles, and relationships between animal diversity and ecosystems.
 Habitat, populations, ecological interactions, and environmental influences are stressed while surveying animal diversity and addressing structure, function, behavior, and adaptation of major taxonomic groups.
+Two-thirds of the designated course hours are devoted to laboratory experiments.

 Biology 214 - Evolution and Plant Diversity - Principles and processes of evolution leading to biodiversity.
 Survey of the organisms, viruses, prokaryotes, fungi, algae, and plants with emphasis on evolutionary adaptations of the anatomy, physiology, and life cycles of these organisms.
+Two-thirds of the designated course hours are devoted to laboratory experiments.

 Biology 259 / Environmental Studies 259 - Introduction to Environmental Biology - This course includes the study of ecosystems, population dynamics, and classification, diversity of plant and animal species, effects of pollutants at both the cellular and organismal levels and principles of ecology.
+Half of the designated course hours are dedicated to laboratory experiments.

-Chemistry 109 - Chemistry in the Community- The non-science major will study practical applications of chemistry and the chemical principles behind them including: the scientific method, atomic structure, molecular models, and chemical reactions.
+Chemistry 109 - Chemistry in the Community - The non-science major will study practical applications of chemistry and the chemical principles behind them including: the scientific method, atomic structure, molecular models, and chemical reactions.
 Environmental and community issues will be the focus of student centered laboratories, discussions and field trips.
 Group work and computer activities will be used in this cooperative learning environment.
 May be repeated.

-Engineering 143- Fundamentals of Construction Engineering/Construction (AEC) Drafting Standards - An overview of residential, commercial, institutional, industrial, and heavy civil construction and associated codes, standards, and ethical boundaries.
+Engineering 143 - Fundamentals of Construction Engineering/Construction (AEC) Drafting Standards - An overview of residential, commercial, institutional, industrial, and heavy civil construction and associated codes, standards, and ethical boundaries.
 Areas of focus to include type of foundations, materials, contract documents, working drawings and vocabulary.
 Includes an introduction to LEED/Green Construction.